klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 testFunction()
 ```

-Run the code in your console.
+Running the above code gives you the following result.
 Looking at the execution result of the code above, if user1 signs, one signature is created, and if user2 signs, user2's signature is appended to the existing user1's signature.
 [SignatureData] is an object that stores signature information.

 ```bash
 $ node ./test.js